dhis2/dhis2-docs-translations/fr/dhis2-user-manual-en.md

 An error exists in the right-side validation rule definition.
 Go to **Maintenance** app \> **Validation rule** and click **Edit** on the offending rule.
 Click **Right side** and make the required corrections.

+### ProgramRules with no condition

+Report will highlight all the **Program rules** not configured with **Condition**.
+Evaluation for rules not having condition are always evaluated as false.

+### ProgramRules with no priority

+Report will highlight all the **Program rules** not configured with **Priority**.
+This is optional but its existence is very important when **ProgramRuleActionType** is **ASSIGN**.
+Rules with ASSIGN action type should have higher priority then the rest of the action types.

+### ProgramRules with no action

+Report will highlight all the **Program rules** not configured with any **ProgramRuleAction**.

+### ProgramRuleVariables without dataElements

+Report will highlight all the **Program rule variables** not configured with **DataElement**.
+Report will be based on source type configuration.
+DataElement should be provided when the source type of ProgramRuleVariable is **DataElement**.

+### ProgramRuleVariables without attributes

+Report will highlight all the **Program rule variables** not configured with **TrackedEntityAttribute**.
+Report will be based on source type configuration.
+TrackedEntityAttribute should be provided when the source type of ProgramRuleVariable is **Attribute**.

+### ProgramRuleActions with no data Objects.

+Report will highlight all the **Program rule actions** not configured with any Data object.
+Data object can be either **DataElement** of **TrackedEntityAttribute**.
+There are certain ProgramRuleActions which are responsible for assinging values to either dataElement or trackedEntityAttribute.

+### ProgramRuleActions with no notification

+Report will highlight all the **Program rule actions** which have ProgramRuleActionType set to SENDMESSAGE/SCHEDULEMESSAGE where the configuration does not provide any link to notification.

+### ProgramRuleActions with no section id

+Report will highlight all the **Program rule actions** which have ProgramRuleActionType set to **HIDESECTION** but configuration does not provide any section id.

+### ProgramRuleActions with no program stage id

+Report will highlight all the **Program rule actions** which have ProgramRuleActionType set to **HIDEPROGRAMSTAGE** but configuration does not provide any program stage id.

 ## Maintenance

 <!--DHIS2-SECTION-ID:data_admin_maintenance-->